kreayshunist/stargazers/README.md

 ## 🎯 What is this?

-Stargazer Analytics is a powerful tool that helps you understand and connect with the developers who star your GitHub repositories.
+Stargazer Analytics helps you understand and connect with the developers who star your GitHub repositories.
 Instead of treating stars as just numbers, we help you discover the developers behind them.

 ## ✨ Features

 - 🔍 **Deep Analysis**: Understand who's interested in your project
 - 🎯 **Interest Discovery**: Find what other repos your stargazers love
+- 📧 **Email Discovery**: Get emails of around 20% of your stargazers
 - 📊 **Smart Scoring**: Auto-score how well each stargazer fits your project
-- 📧 **Email Discovery**: Get contact information for potential collaborators (you can get email of around 20% of your stargazers)
 - 💌 **AI-Powered Intros**: Generate personalized outreach messages

 ## 🚀 Quick Start